A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge Computing: Method Materials

 \subsubsection{Multi-person Tracking}

-To understand detailed individual or group movements occurring in the study site, the locations of people need to be tracked across time.
-For multi-person tracking, we apply Kalman filter-based tracking for the locations, $L=[l_x, l_y]$, and orientation vector, $O=[o_x, o_y]$, obtained after applying multi-view integration~\cite{kuhn1955hungarian}.
-The tracker follows predict, detect, match, update, and repeat steps used in Sec.~\ref{sec:preproc_poses}, but with some differences.
-We again use a linear constant model for both location and orientation, where states are represented as location, $L=[l_x, l_y]$, orientation, $O=[o_x, o_y]$, velocity, $\dot{L}=[\dot{l}_x, \dot{l}_y]$, and angular velocity, $\dot{O}=[\dot{o}_x, \dot{o}_y]$.
-Furthermore, we assume that people's facing orientation follows their walking direction closely.
-Therefore, the tracker estimates facing orientation at time $t$ by summing up both moving directions, the velocity when 1 Hz, $\dot{L}$, and angular velocity, $\dot{O}$.
+We implement Kalman filter-based tracking for the locations denoted as $L=[l_x, l_y]$ and the orientation vector represented by $O=[o_x, o_y]$.
+This approach assumes that people's facing orientation closely follows their walking direction~\cite{kuhn1955hungarian} and can be expressed as follows:

-where $w=0.1$ is a weighting of moving direction (or velocity) on current orientation and $dt$ is the time interval between frames, which is 1 sec.
-When associating predictions and matching using Hungarian matching, the bipartite graph is represented as a matrix, where $C_{i,j}= \|L^i_{p} - L^j_{d} \|_2$ is euclidean distance between $i$th sample from prediction, $L_p$, and $j$th sample from detection, $L_d$.
-Likewise earlier, we applied RTS smoothing for finished trackers to consider temporal dynamics across the entire trajectory of a person.
+Here, the parameter $w=0.1$ acts as a weighting factor for the influence of the movement direction (or velocity) on the current orientation, and $dt$ denotes the time interval between frames, which is set at 1 second.
+To further enhance tracking performance, we apply Rauch–Tung–Striebel (RTS) smoothing to completed tracks, which takes into account temporal dynamics across the entire trajectory of a person.